eventide-project/component-host/README.md

 ProcessHost uses `IO.select` under the hood to tell the operating system to wake up ruby when any of the processes has data available to read on their sockets.
 This means each process must expose the underlying socket is reads from to ProcessHost.
 For instance, if you're writing a web server, this means you'll want to expose the client sockets that are accepting incoming HTTP requests.
 This is all done through a small API contract between your process and ProcessHost.

-In order to make your process available to be hosted, just implement to methods: `#connect` and `#next!`.
+In order to make your process available to be hosted, just implement to methods: `#connect` and `#start`.

 ##### #connect